SMT-COMP/smt-comp.github.io/2023/model.md

 theory.
 A benchmark problem must not contain the `const` function in an assertion.

-To sum up, in quantifier free logic, model for arrays should be represented using `store` and `const` function.
+To sum up, in quantifier free logic, models for arrays should be represented using `store` and `const` function.